feelixe/astro-typesafe-routes/apps/docs/versioned_docs/version-5.0.0/breaking-changes.md

 sidebar_position: 4
 ---

-# Breaking Changes from v4
+# Breaking Changes

+## Astro 4
+Astro version 4 is no longer support.

 ## Route Type
 The type `Route` has been renamed to `RouteId`.